 Click here to learn more about the program and to apply for a memorial marker.

 Families of children with special needs may apply for traffic sign with one of the following messages:

 The County will fabricate, install, and maintain the sign until the child reaches majority age.
 The fee for this process is $150.

 NOTE: Washington State law does not recognize, and Federal Standards discourage, the use of "SLOW CHILDREN AT PLAY SIGNS."
 Kitsap County's policy does not provide for the installation of these signs.

-Adopt-a-Road Program volunteers have the option of installing a recognition signs after two years of participation in this cleanup program.
-Learn more.
+Adopt a Spot Program volunteers have the option of installing a recognition signs after two years of participation in this cleanup program.
+Learn more about this litter program.

 Signs or notices for political uses, advertising yard sales, real estate and other community events often serve a useful purpose, but they can contribute to the litter problem and can create a safety hazard for motorists and pedestrians.
 Please refer to the Sign Code KCC 17.510 before posting any sign or notice.